 When you’re working with a small space it can be hard to envision a transformation.
 Can you really open up an area that feels cramped without tearing out walls and doing a major renovation?
 Through our master bathroom remodel before and after photos, you’ll see that we were able to do just that.

-This home was originally built in 1939 and the homeowners wanted to restore its original charm.
+This home was originally built in 1939, and the homeowners wanted to restore its original charm.
 We were able to not only do that but also open up the space and make it more functional.

 We’d love to show you some of our budget bathroom remodel before and after photos and help you transform them into something you love coming home to.
 Walk through these four easy steps to start your project, or use our handy budget calculator to plan your remodel.
 A total transformation is easier than you think!